+What is the nutritional value of zucchini?
 A favorite among low-carb dieters and anyone who wants to lose weight fast, zucchini has a very low score on the glycemic index.
-Due to its high water percentage, zucchini is low in calories, carbs and sugars, but high in essential nutrients like potassium, manganese, and antioxidants like vitamin C and vitamin A. To add more filling volume to your meals with little extra calories, you can use zucchini in a variety of different cuisines and recipes: a healthy raw snack, dip, side dish or even vegetarian entrée (see recipe suggestions at bottom).
+Other things to love about zucchini nutrition include the fact that it has a high water percentage; is low in calories, carbs and sugars; and is high in essential nutrients like potassium, manganese, and antioxidants like vitamin C and vitamin A. Zucchini squash, both yellow and green, have even been found to have therapeutic compounds, including lutein, β-carotene, zeaxanthin and dehydroascorbic acid.
+(1)

 Zucchini Nutrition Facts

-- 33 calories
+- 31.4 calories

-- 2 grams fiber
+- 6.6 grams carbohydrates

-- 2 grams protein
+- 2.4 grams protein

-- 3 grams sugar
+- 2.2 grams fiber

-- 3 milligrams vitamin C (56 percent DV)
+- 33.3 milligrams vitamin C (56 percent DV)

-- 4 milligrams vitamin B6 (21 percent DV)
+- 0.4 milligram vitamin B6 (21 percent DV)

-- 3 milligrams manganese (17 percent DV)
+- 0.3 milligram manganese (17 percent DV)

-- 3 milligrams riboflavin (16 percent DV)
+- 0.3 milligram riboflavin (16 percent DV)

 - 514 milligrams potassium (15 percent DV)

-- 57 milligrams folate (14 percent DV)
+- 56.8 micrograms folate (14 percent DV)

-- 4 milligrams vitamin K (11 percent DV)
+- 8.4 micrograms vitamin K (11 percent DV)

-9 Zucchini Nutrition Benefits
+Zucchini Nutrition: Top 9 Zucchini Benefits

 1. High Source of Antioxidants and Vitamin C

 In many nations, summer squash is a primary source of carotenoid antioxidants, including alpha-carotene and beta-carotene.
-Much of the antioxidant content is held within zucchini’s skin, so it’s a good idea not to peal your squash.
+Much of the antioxidant content is held within zucchini’s skin, so it’s a good idea not to peel your squash.
+(4)

 One medium zucchini has over 50 percent of your daily vitamin C needs.
 Vitamin C foods can help maintain the crucial lining of your blood cells, lower blood pressure, and protect against inflammation and clogged arteries.
 Seeds from squash plants also have a long history of use in traditional and folk medicines when it comes to immune system boosting.
-Historically, seeds from squash were believed to be antimicrobial and offer antiparasitic properties, so populations believed that zucchini nutrition positively benefited gut, nervous, immune and cardiovascular systems.
+Historically, seeds from squash were believed to be antimicrobial and offer antiparasitic properties, so populations believed that zucchini nutrition positively benefited digestive, nervous, immune and cardiovascular systems.

 One 2006 study that investigated the effects of squash seeds (from pumpkin) on immune function found that the raw seeds were effective in alleviating detrimental effects associated with protein malnutrition, free radical damage and oxidation.
 Pumpkin seed protein isolates hold components that have anti-peroxidative properties that can help improve liver function and detoxification, and researchers believe that, to a somewhat lesser extent, similar benefits exist within seeds of other squash varieties like zucchini.
+(5)

 2. Has Anti-Inflammatory Properties that Can Improve Heart Health

+Why is eating zucchini good for you if you’re at risk for heart-related problems?
 Zucchini and other squashes are largely made of water and carbohydrates, specifically the type called polysaccharides.
 Summer squash includes a good percentage of the fiber called pectin, which is a type of beneficial polysaccharide that is linked to improved cardiovascular health and the ability to lower cholesterol naturally.
 (6)

 3. High Source of Potassium

-Zucchini is high in the heart-healthy mineral potassium.
+An often overlooked zucchini benefit is the fact that zucchini nutrition is high in the heart-healthy mineral potassium.
 One cup of cooked zucchini gives you more than 15 percent of your daily value, which is usually more than what’s included in the typical multivitamin supplement!

 Research suggests that low potassium is tied to imbalances with other minerals that can raise the risk for heart disease and other complications.
 Potassium can also be a natural way to lower blood pressure because it counteracts the effects of a high-sodium diet.
 Increasing potassium intake can slash your stroke risk and may also lower your odds of developing heart disease.

-4. Help Improve Digestion
+4. Helps Improve Digestion

 There is now mounting evidence to indicate that a compromised epithelial barrier is associated with low-grade immune activation and intestinal dysfunction that can lead to IBS symptoms in some patients.
 Eating anti-inflammatory foods, such as plenty of non-starchy fresh vegetables, is the first step to lowering body-wide inflammation and gut-related issues.
+(7)

 5. Low in Calories and Carbs